BONSAI classifications

 The BONSAI classifications Python package is a part of the Getting The Data Right project.

 Here, all the classifications, which are used in the Bonsai database, are created and stored as csv files.
-The csv files can be found under /src/classifications/data.
 The structure of organising these files follows the Bonsai ontology and thus has the following folders:

 industry_activity